Who is Pass the Olives?

 I am Sharon Villines.
 I am the publisher, editor, and writer of Pass the Olives.
 It’s my personal website.
-In other words, Olives content is mine unless otherwise noted.
+In other words, the opinions, ideas, and stories on Olives are mine unless otherwise noted.
 I also refer to the software I use to design the site, WordPress, and all its accouterments, as Olives.
-It is very busy behind the scenes giving orders and filing things.
+WordPress is very busy behind the scenes giving orders and filing things.

 The Olives website address is https://passtheolives.com.
 Additional information about can be found on the About page and littered throughout the site.
 You can also search the web for more information about me.
 I have a checkered past as well as an olive personality.

 What personal data Olives collects and why